Are You Still Not Posting On Social Media?

 But the fact is, the large majority of marketers are still not active in social media.
-Andrea Edwards (@SAJEIdeas) recently wrote a great post called I Know I Should Be Blogging, But….
-In the comments, Mark McClure (@samuraiwriter99) was kind enough to use me as an example of how we can connect with other people from anywhere in the world through social conversation and participation.
+Andrea Edwards (@SAJEIdeas) wrote a great evergreen post titled I Know I Should Be Blogging, But… In the comments, Mark McClure (@samuraiwriter99) was kind enough to use me as an example of how we can connect with other people from anywhere in the world through social conversation and participation.

 The Top 5 Reasons People Don’t Do Social

 I’ve included the actual responses below for more information but here are the top 5 reasons people don’t do social and the number of votes for each :

 - Time (16)

 - Value (12)